Four Year Undergraduate Plan

 The third year’s schedule will vary depending on what happened in the first two years.
 Some students might opt to retake courses that didn’t go so well.
 Others might be very focused on finishing particular university requirements early in the year in order to free up space for an internship or other opportunity.
-Students in their third year are encouraged to begin meeting with Bill Sherman, Career Advisor for Sociology.
-His two-credit workshop SOC 408 Careers in Sociology would be a valuable addition to a third year student’s schedule.
+Students in their third year are encouraged to begin meeting with an advisor in the Career Center.

-Third year students are encouraged to meet with Elizabeth if they have any questions about their progress or want to discuss options that are available to them.
-Elizabeth can also help students sketch out a map to graduation, with a personalized two-year plan that will include all remaining requirements for their degree.
+Third year students are encouraged to meet with an advisor if they have any questions about their progress or want to discuss options that are available to them.
+An advisor can also help students sketch out a map to graduation, with a personalized two-year plan that will include all remaining requirements for their degree.

 Third year students interested in a career in Social Work should consider applying for the annual Woodruff Scholarship, offered in fall of each year via the Sociology department office.

 Third year students interested in going on to a career in research or a Master’s degree should consider applying for the Sociology Honors Program, a one-year senior-level program where students research and write a thesis project on a sociological topic of their choice.

 By the end of the fourth year students should have all the university’s degree requirements completed, including major/minor requirements.
 The student’s Degree Guide will clearly indicate what areas still need attention.
 Fourth year students will typically take:

 - Any remaining required Sociology major classes (most likely three 400 level classes)